Small Business Insurance Policies

 Average costs for common policies are:

-Business insurance policies have different limits, deductibles, and exclusions
+Business insurance costs depend on policy limits, deductibles, and exclusions

 Be aware that policies with the same name can differ in terms of coverage and cost.
 If a policy's premium seems too good to be true, take a closer look.
 It may have exclusions that leave you defenseless in certain circumstances, a high deductible, or coverage limits that are too low to cover a financial loss.